Skip to main content

 Impact on License Usage

-• Students in classes created by unapproved or rejected teachers do not count toward license usage.
-These teachers can still use Adaptive Subjects and share adaptive skills with students, and their students will not occupy seats.
+• Students in unlicensed classes do not count toward license usage.
+This includes classes created by unapproved or rejected teachers, and classes that an approved teacher has set as unlicensed.
+Teachers can still use Adaptive Subjects and share adaptive skills with students in unlicensed classes, and those students will not occupy seats.

 Did this answer your question?